Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Future work

-Finding a canonical representation for additive types is imperative to effectively check type equivalences.
-A big roadblock to it is that, unlike with Gottesman types, additive types (especially, multi-qubit ones) could have terms that neither commute nor anticommute.
+Finding a canonical representation for additive predicates is imperative to effectively validate additive postconditions.
+A big roadblock to it is that, unlike with Pauli predicates, additive predicates (especially multi-qubit ones) could have terms that neither commute nor anticommute.
 This makes it hard to find a normalization procedure for them similar to that in~\Cref{sec:normal}.
-Additionally, this also limits our ability to make multi-qubit separability judgements in the additive case.
+Additionally, this also limits our ability to make multi-qubit separability judgments in the additive case.